chrisbaglieri/pugip-microframeworks/bottle/01_introduction.md

 * source at [github.com/defnull/bottle](https://github.com/defnull/bottle)
 * the readme on github is abysmal
 * however the site at [bottlepy.org](http://bottlepy.org) is stellar
-* the lightest of the bunch @ 2697 lines
+* one of the lightest of the bunch @ 2697 lines

 <!SLIDE smaller transition=fade>